vinhdevED/delivery_robot/README.md

 # Delivery Robot work indoor (Factory)
+## 🤖 Problem
+The earphone manufacturing factory is facing challenges, such as increasing demand, rising labor costs, and the need for transporting electronic parts between some sections.
+A shipping robot that can automate the shipping process would help to address these challenges.
+## 🐴 Requirement
++ The robot must be able to navigate autonomously in earphone manufacturing factory,
++ The robot must be able to identify and avoid workers
++ The robot not only uses wireless communication, for example, bluetooth or wifi, but also has to connect to the mobile app
++ It can pick up and deliver packages, specifically a headset box under 500g
++ as tracking positon, it can detect coordinate
++ Especially, The weight and costs are under 2.5 kg and under 2 million vnd

 ## 🗺️ Overview
 +This project showcases a delivery robot system that utilizes the MPU6050 sensor for angle detection and control.
 By integrating the MPU6050 with the delivery robot, we enhance its ability to maintain a straight trajectory during transportation.
 +This project uses STM32F103C8T6 MCU which connects some peripherals to help robot detect do some basic task of whole robot.